use-case 16 min read

-8 Apps You Can Build with Real-Time Search Data
+8 Real-World Apps Built with Real-Time Search Data (With Code Examples)

 Last month, I helped a startup build a competitor monitoring tool that checks 5,000 keywords across Google and Bing every hour.
 They wanted it done in a week.
 With real-time SERP API, we shipped in 4 days.